midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-trizas-fragments.md

 ***

-Last Night
+<strong>Last Night</strong>

 Yvette didn’t have to walk far to find him.
 The first place she hit was the Webster Projects.
 She knew he would be in the exit that faced the rocks.
 That’s where they used to hide when they played kick the can.
 At that late hour, the exit conceals everything.

 “Where you been at?”
 Carlos asks.
-It’s been three years since he last saw her, but he acts as if she’d just returned from buying a quarter drink at the bodega.
+It’s been three years since he last saw her, but he acts as if she’s just returned from buying a quarter drink at the bodega.
 When they were both teenagers, Carlos told the guys on the block that he was going to pop her cherry.
 He didn’t, but she let him slide in his finger that one time when they were alone hanging out at I.S.
 127. They broke night, and when Yvette returned home, her mother took the broom to her back until it snapped in two.
 Her father sat her down and spoke with gentle words, as he always did.
 “You can’t keep doing these things,” he said.
 She promised him that she would stop.

 “I live in Pennsylvania now,” she tells Carlos.
 Her thin lips are smeared with lip gloss borrowed from her youngest daughter, the one who lives with Yvette’s ex.
 The smell of watermelon candy turns her stomach.